superhero-com/superhero/docs/tutorials/hackathon/configure-cursor.md

 }
 ```

-**Note**: Replace `http://localhost:3001` with your documentation URL (e.g., `https://docs.superhero.com` for production).
-The MCP endpoint is always at `/mcp` relative to your docs root URL.

-4. Save the configuration and restart Cursor

 <Tip>
-Having the documentation accessible via MCP helps Cursor provide more accurate answers about Superhero plugin development, Sophia contracts, and the Plugin SDK.
 Make sure the Mintlify dev server is running when using a local URL.
+The server must be active for Cursor to access the documentation via MCP.
 </Tip>